-The meter spools were built by the meter manufacturer which should have resulted in nearly identical spools.
-The results of the calibration are shown in the Figure 1.
+In working on the two standards mentioned in this paper, I have had the opportunity to be involved with testing of several flare meters both internal and external to my company.
+One particular calibration involved two 20" flare meters which were supposed to be identical to each other.
+The meters under test were "insertion type" two-path ultrasonic flow meters with field extractible transducers.
+The meter spools were built by the meter manufacturer which should Figure 1 Figure 1.
 It is immediately obvious that while the two meter behaved similarly, they are significantly biased from each other.
-The absolute error of each meter also exceeds the regulatory requirements of \pm 5%.
-Figure 2 shows the as left values for the meters and once again it is clear that once calibrated both meters perform similarly, including both of them dipping at low velocities.
+The absolute error of each meter also exceeds the regulatory requirements of +/- 5%.
+Figure 2 shows the as left values for the meters and once again it is clear that once calibrated both meters perform similarly, including both of them dipping and low velocities.
 The key point is that had these meters not been flow calibrated, the measurement would have been in error even though the manufacturing process should have produced two meters that performed at the as-left conditions.